gem/oq-engine/doc/adv-manual/point-source-gridding.rst

 of raising the grid spacing without losing too much precision and without losing too much performance.

-The idea is two use two kind of point sources: the original ones and a set of "effective" ones (instances of the class ``CollapsedPointSource``) that essentially are the original sources averaged on a larger grid, determined by the parameter ``ps_grid_spacing``.
+The idea is two use two kinds of point sources: the original ones and a set of "effective" ones (instances of the class ``CollapsedPointSource``) that essentially are the original sources averaged on a larger grid, determined by the parameter ``ps_grid_spacing``.